 A construction of the hat tilings by a Markov partition

-26 mars 2026 | Catégories: math | View Comments
+26 mars 2026 | Mise à jour: 06 mai 2026 | Catégories: math | View Comments

 We ended up never even starting the hex game.

 Peter asked me what was my talk about.
 I said aperiodic tilings associated to the metallic mean, etc. Then, he showed me a picture he recently made.
-Right away, I recognized the partition of the internal space described by Baake, Gähler and Sadun for tilings by the meta-tiles T, H, P and F following the original terminology Smith, Myers, Kaplan and Goodman-Strauss.
+Right away, I recognized the fractal shape in the partition of the internal space described by Baake, Gähler and Sadun for tilings by the meta-tiles T, H, P and F following the original terminology of Smith, Myers, Kaplan and Goodman-Strauss.
 I was wondering since then if we could use their partition to describe the hat tilings the same way I did it for Jeandel-Rao tilings.
 So, I asked Peter how he got the picture.
 Then he told me exactly what I was hoping for.
 Peter's construction is marvelous!

 With the semester Illustration as a mathematical research technique currently taking place this winter at Institut Henri Poincaré, Paris, I thought it would be a good occasion to share Peter's discovery.
 Together, we have been preparing a preprint presenting a construction of the hat tilings by a Markov partition following the approach I used in my work on Jeandel-Rao tilings.
 The preprint is not ready yet to be posted on arxiv, but we publicly share our draft today, March 26th, 2026.